kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

       - Impact of its outage on the feature:
       - Impact of its degraded performance or high-error rates on the feature:
 -->
+No. But an external storage controller can depend on this feature.

 ### Scalability